Health News

 Columns

-• LASIK and Other Popular Refractive Procedures
+• Learn About LASIK and Other Refractive Procedures

-LASIK and Other Popular Refractive Procedures
+Learn About LASIK and Other Refractive Procedures

-Refractive surgery is designed to correct myopia (nearsightedness), hyperopia (farsightedness), and astigmatism to effectively reduce dependency on eyeglasses and contacts.
+Refractive surgery is designed to correct myopia (nearsightedness), hyperopia (farsightedness) and astigmatism to effectively reduce dependency on eyeglasses and contacts.
 The most popular refractive procedure is LASIK, which stands for laser-assisted in situ keratomileusis.
 It involves shaping the cornea using a laser.
 Other refractive procedures include photorefractive keratectomy (PRK) and refractive lens exchange (RLE).
 Those…

 Accessibility Toolbar